 - Muscle or tendon strain: pulling, twisting, or pulling of a muscle or its fibrous ligament.

-- Ligament sprain: stretching or tearing a ligament (a fibrous tissue that connects two or more bones).
+- A ligament sprain is stretching or tearing a ligament (a fibrous tissue connecting two or more bones).

 - Repeated heavy lifting.